FramnkRulez/go-llm-router/README.md

 ## Supported Providers
 - **Google Gemini**: Direct API integration with quota management
-- **OpenRouter**: OpenAI-compatible API gateway with access to multiple models
+- **OpenRouter**: OpenAI-compatible API gateway with access to multiple models (check OpenRouter for a list of available free models!)
-- **Extensible**: Easy to add new providers by implementing the Provider interface
-# Test commit